David H. Levy

-David Howard (Doveed) Levy (born May 22, 1948) is a Canadian amateur astronomer, science writer and discoverer of comets and minor planets, who co-discovered Comet Shoemaker–Levy 9 in 1993, which collided with the planet Jupiter in 1994.
+David Howard (Doveed) Levy (born May 22, 1948) is a Canadian-American amateur astronomer, science writer, and discoverer of comets and minor planets.
+He is best known for co-discovering Comet Shoemaker–Levy 9 in 1993, which collided with Jupiter in 1994 in the first observed planetary-scale impact in the Solar System.

-Biography
+Early life and education

 Levy was born in Montreal, Quebec, Canada, in 1948.
-He developed an interest in astronomy at an early age.
-However, he pursued and received bachelor's and master's degrees in English literature.
+He developed an interest in astronomy at an early age but initially pursued literary studies, earning a Bachelor of Arts and a Master of Arts in English literature from Acadia University and Queen's University at Kingston, respectively.

-Levy went on to discover 23 comets, either independently or with Gene and Carolyn Shoemaker.
-He has written 34 books, mostly on astronomical subjects, such as The Quest for Comets, a biography of Pluto-discoverer Clyde Tombaugh in 2006, and his tribute to Gene Shoemaker in Shoemaker by Levy.
-He has provided periodic articles for Sky and Telescope magazine, as well as Parade Magazine, Sky News and, most recently, Astronomy Magazine.

-Periodic comets that Levy co-discovered include 118P/Shoemaker–Levy, 129P/Shoemaker–Levy, 135P/Shoemaker–Levy, 137P/Shoemaker–Levy, 138P/Shoemaker–Levy, 145P/Shoemaker–Levy, and 181P/Shoemaker–Levy.
-In addition, Levy is the sole discoverer of two periodic comets: 255P/Levy and P/1991 L3.

-On February 28, 2011, Levy was awarded a Ph.D. from the Hebrew University of Jerusalem for his successful completion of his thesis "The Sky in Early Modern English Literature: A Study of Allusions to Celestial Events in Elizabethan and Jacobean Writing, 1572–1620."
+On February 28, 2011, Levy was awarded a Ph.D. from the Hebrew University of Jerusalem for his thesis "The Sky in Early Modern English Literature: A Study of Allusions to Celestial Events in Elizabethan and Jacobean Writing, 1572–1620."

+Career

+Astronomy

+Levy has discovered or co-discovered 23 comets, either independently or in collaboration with Gene and Carolyn Shoemaker.
+He co-discovered the first Mars Trojan asteroid, 5261 Eureka, with Henry E. Holt in June 1990.
+In total, he has been credited with the discovery of 61 minor planets.

-Starting in 2015, Levy has been donating his observing logs, which he has kept continuously since 1956, his personal journals since 1958, and his comet search records since 1965, to the Linda Hall Library of Science Library in Kansas City.
-The observing records are also on-line at the website of the Royal Astronomical Society of Canada.
+Starting in 2015, Levy began donating his observing logs—kept continuously since 1956—his personal journals dating from 1958, and his comet search records since 1965 to the Linda Hall Library of Science in Kansas City.
+The observing records are also available online through the Royal Astronomical Society of Canada.

-He lives in Vail, Arizona and was married to Wendee Levy from 1997 until her death in 2022.
-Levy and his wife hosted a weekly internet radio talk show on astronomy, which ended on February 3, 2011, with a planned "Final Show".
-Show archives are available in WMA and MP3 formats.
-Levy is President of the National Sharing the Sky Foundation and a Master of Astronomy with DeTao Masters Academy (DTMA).
+Levy is President of the National Sharing the Sky Foundation and a Master of Astronomy with the DeTao Masters Academy (DTMA).

+Writing

-Levy's autobiography, "A Nightwatchman's journey: the Road Not Taken" was published in June 2019 by the Royal Astronomical Society of Canada.
+Levy has authored 34 books, predominantly on astronomical subjects.
+Notable works include The Quest for Comets, a biography of Pluto-discoverer Clyde Tombaugh (2006), and Shoemaker by Levy, a tribute to Gene Shoemaker.
+He has contributed articles regularly to Sky & Telescope, Parade, Sky News, and Astronomy.
+His autobiography, A Nightwatchman's Journey: The Road Not Taken, was published in June 2019 by the Royal Astronomical Society of Canada.

+Broadcasting

+Levy and his wife Wendee hosted a weekly internet radio talk show on astronomy.
+The program concluded on February 3, 2011, with a planned "Final Show."
+Archives remain available in WMA and MP3 formats.

+Personal life

+Levy lives in Vail, Arizona.
+He was married to Wendee Esther Wallach-Levy from 1997 until her death in 2022.